kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 Another new command that we added is [`kyma create system`](/cli/commands/#kyma-create-system-kyma-create-system).
 In just one step, it allows you to create a system (an Application), bind it to a Namespace, and get a token to pair the system with an external application.

-### Manage functions
+### Manage Functions

-We released a set of new commands for function developers.
-These commands are very useful when starting a function from scratch or whenever you want to apply code or configuration changes to a function.
+We released a set of new commands for Function developers.
+These commands are very useful when creating a Function from scratch or whenever you want to apply code or configuration changes to a Function.

 Find more details in the dedicated [tutorial](https://kyma-project.io/docs/master/cli/overview/#tutorials-use-kyma-cli-to-manage-functions).

-### PR number support for install command
+### PR number support for the install command

-The `install` command now supports installing Kyma based on a specific pull request (PR) to the Kyma repository.
-So `kyma install --source=PR-XXXX` will install Kyma to your Kubernetes cluster using the revision identified by the latest commit to the specific PR.
+The `install` command now supports installing Kyma based on a specific pull request (PR) submitted to the Kyma repository.
+So `kyma install --source=PR-XXXX` will install Kyma on your Kubernetes cluster using the revision identified by the latest commit to the specific PR.

 ### Minikube support when using a DNS-Proxy on MacOS

 We added a new flag to the Minikube command to support a setup which is typical for corporate environments.
-The new flag is: `kyma provision minikube --use-hyperkit-vpnkit-sock`.
+The new flag is `kyma provision minikube --use-hyperkit-vpnkit-sock`.

 ## Monitoring